robcarver17/skipperman/docs/ideas.md

 - click on 'previous role' to clone across all days in rota
 - 'copy all' needs to have hard copy and soft copy
 - 'copy first day' as a hard copy; 'copy blanks' as a soft copy
-- hard/soft copies in patrol boats
+- volunteer report in event order, not natural order

 ### Needed before CW2024

-- add volunteer initial button name is wrong
-- volunteer report in event order, not natural order
 - overwrite / fill copy options for patrol boats

 ### General required before handover to Jonny: